-second, to reduce to zero the Class 2M-2 and Class 2M-2H Reference Tranches, pro rata, based on their Class Notional Amounts;
+third, to reduce to zero the Class 2M-2A and Class 2M-AH Reference Tranches, pro rata, based on their Class Notional Amounts;

-third, to reduce to zero the Class 2M-1 and Class 2M-1H Reference Tranches, pro rata, based on their Class Notional Amounts; and fourth, to reduce to zero the Class Notional Amount of the Class 2A-H Reference Tranche.
+fourth, to reduce to zero the Class 2M-1 and Class 2M-1H Reference Tranches, pro rata, based on their Class Notional Amounts; and fifth, to reduce to zero the Class Notional Amount of the Class 2A-H Reference Tranche.

 Any such Tranche Write-down Amounts will be allocated, in the case of each Group 2 Class, after allocation of the related Senior Reduction Amount and Subordinate Reduction Amount.
-Any such Tranche Write-down Amounts allocated to reduce the Class Notional Amount of the Class 2M-1 or Class 2M-2 Reference Tranche will result in a corresponding reduction in the Class Principal Balance of the Class 2M-1 or Class 2M-2 Notes, as applicable, in each case, until the aggregate Tranche Write-down Amounts allocated to each such Group 2 Reference Tranche reduces its Class Notional Amount to zero.
-As such, because the Class 2M-2 Reference Tranche is subordinate to the Class 2M-1 Reference Tranche, the Class 2M-2 Notes will be more sensitive than the Class 2M-1 Notes to Tranche Write-down Amounts after the Class Notional Amount of the Class 2B-H Reference Tranche is reduced to zero.
+Any such Tranche Write-down Amounts allocated to reduce the Class Notional Amount of the Class 2M-1, Class 2M-2A, Class 2M-2B or Class 2B Reference Tranche will result in a corresponding reduction in the Class Principal Balance of the Class 2M-1, Class 2M-2A, Class 2M-2B or Class 2B Notes, as applicable, in each case, until the aggregate Tranche Write-down Amounts allocated to each such Group 2 Reference Tranche reduces its Class Notional Amount to zero.
+As such, (i) because the Class 2B Reference Tranche is subordinate to the Class 2M-1, Class 2M-2A and Class 2M-2B Reference Tranches and has no Reference Tranches subordinate to it, the Class 2B Notes will be more sensitive than the Class 2M-1, Class 2M-2A and Class 2M-2B Notes to Tranche Write-down Amounts; (ii) because the Class 2M-2B Reference Tranche is subordinate to the Class 2M-1 and Class 2M-2A Reference Tranches, the Class 2M-2B Notes will be more sensitive than the Class 2B Reference Tranche is reduced to zero; and (iii) because the Class 2M-2A Reference Tranche is subordinate to the Class 2M-1 Reference Tranche, the Class 2M-2A Notes will be more sensitive than the Class 2M-1 Notes to Tranche Write-down Amounts after the Class 2M-2B Reference Tranche is reduced to zero; and (iii) because the Class 2M-2A Reference Tranche is subordinate to the Class 2M-1 Reference Tranche, the Class 2M-2A Notes will be more sensitive than the Class 2M-1 Notes to Tranche Write-down Amounts after the Class 2M-2B Reference Tranches are reduced to zero.